quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 ~~~~~~

-In this simple scenario, the Dispatch Engine is integrated into the network stack and there is
+In this simple scenario, the Dispatch Engine is integrated into
- a predefined SCHC Instance for a specific protocol stack, such as CoAP over UDP over IPv6.
+ the network stack and there is a predefined SCHC Instance for a specific
+ protocol stack, such as CoAP over UDP over IPv6.
+This is the classic case for
- This is the classic case for SCHC over LPWAN networks, as described in {{RFC8724}}, {{RFC8824}},
+ SCHC over LPWAN networks, as described in {{RFC8724}}, {{RFC8824}},
  {{RFC9363}}.

 The dispatching is done based on a identified header field, such as the an
- ethertype, the IPv6 Next Header field, a specific UDP port...
-Note that each header of the protocols
+ ethertype, the IPv6 Next Header field, a specific UDP port, etc.

- compressed by SCHC must be built before compression with SCHC.
+This implementation scenario therefore assumes that the endpoint Operating
+ System (OS) implements the SCHC protocol as part of its network stack and that
+ SCHC is allocated the appropriate ethertype, IPv6 Next Header value or UDP
+ port from IANA.

 In the example above,

-* the Dispatch "intercepts" outbound packets whose UDP destination port is 5678, which is used by CoAP.
+* the Dispatch "intercepts" outbound packets whose UDP destination port is 5678,
+  which is used by CoAP.
  It then routes these packets to the SCHC Instance for CoAP over UDP over IPv6.
 The SCHC instance then
  compresses the CoAP, UDP and IPv6 headers, and delivers the compressed packet to the Dispatch Engine,
  which then sends it over the network, setting the appropriate SCHC ethertype in the link layer header.